Peter O’Day Fellowship in Biological Sciences

 - Undergraduate students must be enrolled at the UO during the fall term after the summer research experience.

-- Research projects must come from a field with the biological sciences.
+- Research projects must come from a field within the biological sciences.

 - Undergraduate students may not be paid to conduct research through other internal UO research support programs during the same fellowship period.

-- If for any reason a research fellow’s circumstances change (e.g., due to exit from the University, loss of full-time student status, or the receipt of any grant or award that conflicts with the conditions of this fellowship) and the grantee is unable to use the award during the summer for which it was granted, the fellowship must be forfeited.
+- If for any reason a research fellow’s circumstances change and the grantee is unable to use the award during the summer for which it was granted, the fellowship must be forfeited.
 O’Day Fellowship awards cannot be deferred.

 - Undergraduate and graduate students may only receive one O’Day Fellowship award during their undergraduate/graduate education at the University of Oregon.